markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 }
 ```
 When a `for` loop executes, the following occurs:
-1. The `InitialExpression` is the first statement executed.
+1. The **initial expression** is the first statement executed.
 This initializes the loop iterator or counter.
 This expression is also able to declare variables.

 `InitialExpression`:
 ```js